CS-DS-125/125book/source/05-StringsListsAndFiles/Files.rst

    its noisiest authorities insisted on its being received, for good or for

-The output looks great since the only lines we are seeing are those which start with ``'it'``, but why are we seeing the extra blank lines?
-This is due to that invisible *newline* characters.
-Each of the lines ends with a newline, so the ``print()`` statement prints the string in the variable ``line`` which includes a newline and then ``print()`` adds *its own* newline, resulting in the double spacing effect we see.
+The output looks correct since the only lines we are seeing are those which start with ``'it'``, but why are we seeing the extra blank lines?
+This is due to invisible *newline* characters.
+Each of the lines in the file ends with a newline, so the ``print()`` statement prints the string in the variable ``line`` which includes a newline and then ``print()`` adds *its own* newline, resulting in the double spacing effect we see.